-Carly Anderson Stewart earned her Bachelor’s degree at UC Santa Cruz, where she studied Evolutionary Ecology and Biology and spent a lot of time hiking in the redwoods looking for macrofungi.
-She then moved to Juneau to start a book on southeastern Alaskan mushrooms, while also becoming a regionally famous bartender.
-Hoping to be a full-time mycologist, she moved to Scotland to earn her Master’s in Botany at the University of Edinburgh.
-Carly is now a doctoral student supervised by Erin Tripp, and working on a collaborative project focusing on lichen biodiversity in Appalachia.
-She is interested in fungal biogeography and biodiversity, lichen reproductive systems, and phylogenetics of North American fungi.
-She also likes rock climbing, coniferous forests, and a really good cocktail.
+Carly Anderson Stewart earned her Bachelor’s degree in 2012 at UC Santa Cruz, where she studied Evolutionary Ecology and Biology and spent a lot of time hiking in the redwoods looking for macrofungi.
+In 2014, she moved to Scotland to earn her Master of Science in Taxonomic Botany at the University of Edinburgh, studying fungal endophytes of Sitka spruce in Scottish plantations.
+Now a doctoral student, she is currently researching the large, global lichen genus Cladonia in order to assess phylogenetic relationships and correlates of diversification.
+She’s broadly interested in fungal biodiversity, biogeography, and survey of under-collected regions.
+She also likes rock climbing, remote forests, and a really good cocktail.

 Carly recently published two papers, and has several collecting trips planned.
 To see what she’s working on, check out her websites below: